petmac/terms-python-output/twitter.com tos.markdown

-### Version 2
+### Version 3

-By using the Twitter.com web site, a service of Twitter, Inc., you are agreeing to be bound by the following terms and conditions ("Terms of Use").

 These Terms of Service (“ **Terms** ”) govern your access to and use of the services and Twitter’s websites (the “ **Services** ”), and any information, text, graphics, or other materials uploaded, downloaded or appearing on the Services (collectively referred to as “ **Content** ”).
 Your access to and use of the Services is conditioned on your acceptance of and compliance with these Terms.
 By accessing or using the Services you agree to be bound by these Terms.

 ### Basic Terms

 You are responsible for your use of the Services, for any content you post to the Services, and for any consequences thereof.
-The Content you submit, post, or display will be able to be viewed by other users of the Services and through third party services and websites (go to the [Account Settings](/settings/account) page to control who sees your Content).
+The Content you submit, post, or display will be able to be viewed by other users of the Services and through third party services and websites (go to the [account settings](/settings/account) page to control who sees your Content).
 You should only provide Content that you are comfortable sharing with others under these Terms.

-What you say on Twitter may be viewed all around the world instantly.
+Tip What you say on Twitter may be viewed all around the world instantly.
 You are what you Tweet!

 You may use the Services only if you can form a binding contract with Twitter and are not a person barred from receiving services under the laws of the United States or other applicable jurisdiction.
 You may use the Services only in compliance with these Terms and all applicable local, state, national, and international laws, rules and regulations.